OctopusDeploy/docs/docs/deploying-applications/blocking-deployments.md

 There are two permissions required for the act of blocking and unblocking your deployments, which you'll have to assign to the user performing the task:

 - **DefectReport**: Allows a user to block a release from progressing to the next lifecycle phase
-- **DefectResolve**:Â Allows a user to unblock a release so it can progress to the next phase
+- **DefectResolve**: Allows a user to unblock a release so it can progress to the next phase

 :::hint